Krasovec97/api-practice/README.md

 # Project SETUP

-- Change config to your own name - set path in main.js
+- Change config to your own liking
+- Set path in main.js